mdppml/PP-GWAS/local_run/README.md

 ```

 You can scale these up for larger experiments depending on available compute.
 If you encounter memory issues, reduce batch or block sizes (for example, lower any BPR-like batching parameter in your setup).

-## ✅ Outputs

-- Notebook: cells will generate figures and outputs inline.
-- One-Click App: the Manhattan plot is rendered in the application window after the run completes.

 ## ❓ Troubleshooting